 - Debts incurred fraudulently

-Secured debts are any debts where the creditor can repossess your property if you stop making payments, like a hire purchase.
-Secured debts are included in your NAP, but if you stop making payments the creditor can repossess the item you’re paying off.
-If you want to keep the item, you will need to keep making the payments.
+Secured debts are any debts where the creditor can repossess your property if you stop making payments.
+For example, if you stop making the arranged payments for a car you bought on finance, the creditor can repossess the car under the finance agreement.
+If you want to keep the item, you will need to keep making those payments.

 You can’t enter a NAP if you have 'realisable assets' – things that can be sold to help repay your debt.